-This is a bonus section for those of you that may be wondering how to clean dog poop off the carpet with vinegar.
+This is a bonus section for people who want to know how to clean dog poop off the carpet with vinegar.

-The chemical reaction between the vinegar and the baking soda will cause the baking soda to bubble up and lift fecal matter from the carpet.
-Then you can blot it with a rag and repeat as needed.
-Use the scrubbing tool to patiently lift anything the chemical reaction between the vinegar and baking soda did not lift.
+The chemical reaction between the vinegar and the baking soda will cause it to bubble up and lift fecal matter from the carpet.

 Dogs will sniff out areas in the home where they have either scooted or pooped before.

-If you are having a difficult time trying to break your pet of this habit, consider either crate training to stop these behaviors when you cannot be home to take the dog outside or leave a pet pad training patch over this area.
+If you have difficulty breaking your pet off this habit, consider either crate training to stop these behaviors when you cannot be home to take the dog outside or leave a pet pad training patch over this area.

 It allows your dog to continue using the area as a bathroom but covers the carpet and protects it against stains.